What’s the Difference Between RPO and RTO?

 Unfortunately, for most businesses, zero RPO is the ideal that is still out of reach.
-After all, Zero Recovery Point Objective targets are extremely difficult to implement in real-world environments, require complex infrastructures, astronomical budgets, and are sometimes not possible at all (especially in the public cloud.)
+Zero Recovery Point Objective targets are extremely difficult to implement in real-world environments, require complex infrastructures, astronomical budgets, and are sometimes not possible at all (especially in the public cloud.)

 But what if I told you that Zero RPO doesn’t need to be difficult in a multi-region environment?